creachadair/enumgen/README.md

     val-doc: "text"    # (optional) aggregate documentation for the values

     constructor: true  # construct a New* function to convert strings to enumerators
+    from-index: true   # construct a *FromIndex function to convert integers to enumerators
     flag-value: true   # implement the flag.Value interface on this enum
     text-marshal: true # implement the TextMarshaler/Unmarshaler interfaces on this enum